SACGF/shariant_docs/docs/site/classification_flags.md

 This is discussed in the [Classification Discordance](classification_discordance) page.

 ### ![](images/work.png) Internal Review
-This classification is marked as currently being internally reviewed.
+This classification is marked as currently undergoing internal review.
 1. Once the internal review is complete, ensure you update the classification in your curation system.
 2. Mark the internal review as Completed.